RaneemAlRushud/Pandas_EDA_2ed_CaseStudy/README.md

 <p>In this section we will load in the data, check for cleanliness, then trim and clean the dataset for analysis.</p>

 <h3> 💡 Data cleaning </h3>
+<code> In my point of view, all of the attached columns are useless on the investigation.
+As a result of that, we need to make the dataframe cleaner by dropping them.</code>
 <h3> 💡 Missing Values </h3>
  <p> After dropping some values , missing values were found.We need to drop them to clean the dataset .Such of columns that contain a missing value: </p>